 Digital transformation – the application of digital technologies to fundamentally impact all aspects of business and society – has been underway for years.
-Now, more recently, the wave of digital innovation has come to the fresh food supply chain.
+Now, more recently, the wave of digital innovation has come to the fresh food supply chain and post-harvest technology.
 Growers, shippers, processors, logistics providers and grocers are looking to new software and hardware solutions to drive change that fundamentally improves their business and the products that they offer to their customers.

 Digital transformation for the fresh food supply chain provides benefits including: